jorrizza/sinatra-mvc/README.md

 Controllers are vastly simplified and are not at all linked to models.
 If you want to make it so, you're free to do so.
 The controller files reside under `app/`.
-All of the files are read recursively during application startup.
+All of the files are read recursively in order during application startup.
 This means you can apply a sane directory structure to the app directory to make your controllers easier to understand.
 Since only the application's startup time is slightly influenced by the